 Employees with Dependents on their Group Insurance

 Having a spouse as a dependent on your group insurance plan may impact whether or not you switch to Medicare.
-When you enroll in Medicare, your spouse can then enroll in his/her own individual market health insurance plan because losing insurance is a “qualifying event” to switch to a new plan.
+Unless your spouse is also an employee at your company, you cannot enroll yourself in Medicare while your spouse stays on the employee plan.
+You similarly cannot have your spouse continue their dependent plan with COBRA while you the employee moves on to Medicare.
+Instead, when you enroll in Medicare, your spouse can then enroll in his/her own individual market health insurance plan because losing insurance is a “qualifying event” to switch to a new plan.
 However, maybe your spouse doesn’t want to make that switch or your employer is contributing towards both you and your dependent’s insurance premiums.
 In this scenario, consider speaking with a HealthyMarks professional for a Plan Evaluation.

 Large Group Insurance Plans – More Than 100 Employees